Welcome to St. Fintan's B.N.S.

 We strive for success in Education but also put a big emphasis on:

-Sports: All boys receive hurling and football traiining throughout the school year.
+Sports: All boys receive hurling and football training throughout the school year.
 We work in partnership with the local club, Mountrath GAA.
 Soccer is a big hit during our break times.
 The senior classes enter Rounders and Rugby competitions each year.

-Computers: We have lots of technology devices that are used to promote learning.
+Technology: We have lots of technology devices that are used to promote learning (iPads and chromebooks).
 We have computer lessons every year.
 Each classroom has a state of the art new interactive board/TV.

 - The school authorities ,Staff and Parents/ Guardians, have a responsibility to make efforts to ensure the safety, health and well-being of all members of our school community – children, parents and staff.
 This plan has been formulated to better ensure that the school can exercise that duty of care.

 - Assuming it is in keeping with public health advice and guidelines issued by the Department of Education and Skills, it is preferable for all children to return to school for all five days of the school week and for a full school day.
 This plan has been formulated to achieve that aim.